Read the Philosophy

 Meet Your Guide

-I spent nine years in the public school classroom teaching AP Language & Composition and AP British Literature before bringing my family home to a 15-acre ranch outside Boerne, Texas.
+I spent nine years in the public school classroom teaching AP Language & Composition and AP British Literature before bringing my family home to a 15-acre ranch in the Hill Country of Texas.
 I hold a master's in Literary Studies — but more than that, I'm a reader, a teacher, and a mother who believes great literature is meant to be encountered, not dissected from a safe distance.

 Delight & Savor grew out of the gap I saw between rigorous academics and the Charlotte Mason ideal of the living, breathing classroom.
 Every unit I write asks the same question Charlotte Mason asked: What does this child deserve to think about?